angrybacon/doomsday-wiki/markdown/articles/2021/07/27/ddft-brewing.md

 This was a variant of Mindkiller, an ill-fated attempt to remove Spoils from the deck.
-Belcher also gave it another angle of attack, one that couldn't be stopped by {{Flusterstorm}} or a well timed Lightning Bolt.
+Belcher also gave it another angle of attack, one that couldn't be stopped by :card[Flusterstorm] or a well timed Lightning Bolt.
 The manabase was an issue here.
 The MDFC lands are critical to good belches, but opening a hand with a bunch of Dark Rituals and 2 lands that don't make black was pretty awkward.